You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Benefits:

 • This bodyweight exercise targets the erector spinae while also engaging the glutes and shoulders.
+Essentially, your lower back is now bearing the full weight of your body, and so it must flex accordingly to withstand the strain, growing the muscle in the process.

 Creating an Effective Erector Spinae Workout Routine